 IP and DNS Leak Test: Robust system

 VPNArea has robust anti-DNS leak systems in place which protect your IP address and prevent it from being leaked.
-This also stops ISPs from seeing what you are doing, and the secure encryption means you cannot be compromised.
+This also stops ISPs from seeing what you are doing, and secure encryption means you cannot be compromised.

 Kill Switch: Yes!